 Coping with stigma

-Many people have heard of bipolar disorder, but this doesn’t mean they understand the diagnosis fully.
+Many people have heard of bipolar disorder, but this does not mean they understand the diagnosis fully.
 You might find that people have misconceptions about you or have a negative image of bipolar disorder.

 This can be very upsetting, especially if someone who feels this way is a friend, colleague, family member or a healthcare professional.

-But it’s important to remember that you aren’t alone, and you don’t have to put up with people treating you badly.
+But it is important to remember that you are not alone, and you do not have to put up with people treating you badly.
 Here are some options for you to think about:

 - Show people this information to help them understand more about what your diagnosis really means

 - Know your rights